PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

     private Vector3 prevPos, velocity; // used to calculate velocity
     /// <summary> The rate at which the tank sends out position updates.
 0.1f is 6 fps</summary>
     private float updateRate = 0.1f;
-    /// <summary>When the update-packet comes in, this is used to store the new position of the enemy tank</summary>
+    /// <summary>When the update-packet comes in.
+This is used to store the new position of the enemy tank</summary>
     public Vector2 goToPos;
-    /// <summary> When the update packet comes in, this is used to store the new rotation the enemy tank should go to </summary>
+    /// <summary> When the update packet comes in.
+This is used to store the new rotation the enemy tank should go to </summary>
     public float gotoRot;